Best Drip Irrigation Kits for Spring 2026 Garden Setup | Tool Advisor Pro

 Step 2 — Determine run time.
 Divide daily demand by emitter output.
 Example: 1 GPH emitter running 2 hours delivers 2 gallons.
 For a tomato plant requiring 1.5 gallons per day, a 1 GPH emitter needs 90 minutes of daily runtime.

 Step 3 — Check pressure.
-Measure static pressure at the hose bib with a pressure gauge ($10 at any hardware store).
+Measure static pressure at the hose bib with a pressure gauge (available for $8–$15 at hardware stores).
 If above 40 PSI, a pressure regulator is required.
 Most municipal systems run 50–80 PSI — higher than any drip kit is designed to handle unregulated.

 Step 4 — Zone by plant type.
 Trees and shrubs require more water per plant than row vegetables.
 Grouping plants with similar water requirements on the same valve/zone prevents over- or under-watering individual plants.